reevik/mikron/README.md

 }
 ```

-and `@Wire` annotation to introduce dependency injection point.
+and the `@Wire` annotation introduces dependency injection point.

+You can check out the [Mikron Wiki](https://github.com/reevik/mikron/wiki) for the documentation.

 ## Bugs and Feedback